johnmcmahon/bf-ui/Analyst/SelectImage.md

 Right now this can only be done manually.

 We need to be able to do this programmatically through a web application.
-However, this is complicated because of the wide variety of rules that may apply.
+However, this could get complicated because of the wide variety of rules that could apply.
-We will need some sort of searchable image metadata repository that accepts complex queries.
+We may need some sort of carousel that allows the analyst to view the details of a large number of images relatively quickly.

 ## Where
 *